 You may also chop the chicken into bite-sized pieces if you have small kids.
-It’s interesting to note that whereas many Japanese home chefs chop their chicken into bite-sized pieces, we do not.
+It’s interesting to note that we do not, whereas many Japanese home chefs chop their chicken into bite-sized pieces.

-If you want you can utilize a Japanese cutting method called “sogigiri” to split food into smaller pieces.
+You can use a Japanese cutting method called “sogigiri” to split food into smaller pieces.
 Slice the chicken while holding the knife at an angle almost parallel to the cutting board.
 By flattening the piece, you may increase the chicken’s contact area and cook it more quickly and uniformly.

-Finally, keep in mind that in Japan they use chopsticks to consume chicken katsu.
+Finally, remember that they use chopsticks to consume chicken katsu in Japan.
 To avoid having to cut at the table, be sure to chop into smaller pieces either before or after frying.